Burien, Washington: 2020 census

+2022 American Community Survey

 As of the 2022 American Community Survey, there are 19,903 estimated households in Burien with an average of 2.56 persons per household.
 The city has a median household income of $84,583.
 Approximately 11.4% of the city's population lives at or below the poverty line.
 Burien has an estimated 67.9% employment rate, with 29.9% of the population holding a bachelor's degree or higher and 83.8% holding a high school diploma.

-The top five reported ancestries (people were allowed to report up to two ancestries, thus the figures will generally add to more than 100%) were English (68.3%), Spanish (16.0%), Indo-European (3.3%), Asian and Pacific Islander (9.1%), and Other (3.3%).

-The median age in the city was 39.5 years.